 Take in birds-eye views at Park Güell and Bunkers del Carmel, especially at sunset.
 Lose yourself in the back alleys of the Gothic Quarter.
 And don’t miss the rainbow mosaics of Palau de la Música Catalana.

 Situated near Spain’s southern coast, Seville is a must see for street and portrait photographers.
 Here, you’ll find classic scenes of Spanish culture, including Flamenco dancing, tapas cooking, and Easter processionals.

 Architecture fans will love the elaborate Moorish details of Plaza de España Royal Alcázar of Seville.
 And there are plenty of photo spots along the Guadalquivir river perfect for sunrise or sunset.

 The entire historic center of Porto is a UNESCO World Heritage Site.
-So, it’s a no-brainer to include it on this list of the best European cities for photography.
+So, it’s a no-brainer to include it on this list of the most Instagrammable places in Europe.

 The famous azulejo tiles cover buildings in blue-hued mosaics, turning the city into an outdoor art gallery.
 At Livraria Lello, library lovers can rejoice over the rich red staircase and mahogany shelves.
 And for a taste of local cafes and shops, don’t miss the cozy streets of Ribeira.

 Between its famous landmarks and impossibly charming streets, Paris is one of the most photographed places in Europe.
 Everyone knows about the Eiffel Tower and Notre Dame, but there’s so much more to see in the City of Light.